 Tel: 028 9024 1917

 As well as providing emergency relief food parcels and signposting, they also aim to support people most in need to reach their full potential.

 They support parents - delivering services to promote positive parenting and support to parents on a wide range of issues including financial stresses and family planning.
 They also have a Small Change 6 week parenting programme which looks at managing debt/finances and the stresses which go with it as well as offering hints and tips for planning and family budgeting.

 Housing Rights Service

 They work to achieve positive change by promoting and protecting the rights of people in housing need.
 For more information call their number or visit their website.

 Make use of one of the Belfast City Council Community Gardens or Allotments to grow your own fruit, vegetables or herbs.

 Tel: 028 9026 5265

-Benefit from a free Essential Skills course at the BMC; they offer Essential Skills in Literacy, Numeracy and Information Technology from Entry Level 1 through to Level.
+Benefit from a free Essential Skills course at the BMC; they offer Essential Skills in Literacy, Numeracy and Information Technology from Entry Level 1.
 They also offer Key Skills in Working with Others, Improve Own Learning and Problem Solving.
-Discounts are provided for many courses if you are receiving Job Seekers Allowance.
+Discounts are provided for many courses if you are receiving Job Seeker's Allowance.